Fadil Hoxha: Politics

 Hoxha held a number of high posts in Kosovo and Yugoslavia.
-He served as president of the Assembly of the Kosovo Autonomous Province.
+He served as president of the Assembly of the Kosovo Autonomous Province from 1945 to February 1953, and again from June 1967 to May 1969, and chairman of the executive council from 1953 to 1963.
 He also received the title of People's Hero of Yugoslavia.
 In 1967 he was appointed to the Yugoslav Communist Party Presidium and in 1974 became a member of the Federal Presidency.
 In 1978-79 he held the rotating post of Vice President of the Federal Presidency, the highest leadership post in Yugoslavia under Tito.

 In 1981, Hoxha faced harsh criticism from radical Kosovo Albanian nationalist movements because of his opposition to the massive demonstrations that occurred in the spring of that year, which demanded republican status for Kosovo.
 Hoxha and the Kosovar provincial leaders also faced criticism by the Yugoslav party leadership for failures in curtailing the rise of Albanian nationalism in Kosovo.

 After the rise of Slobodan Milošević in Serbia, Hoxha, though retired, became subject to a number of political attacks labelling him a nationalist and supporter of secessionism.
 Hoxha was expelled from the League of Communists of Yugoslavia and in 1991 the Milošević government tried him for treason.

 After his retirement in 1986, Hoxha had withdrawn from public life and was notorious for refusing to grant interviews to the press.
 However, he continued to throw his support behind popular movements in Kosovo.
-In 1989, Hoxha supported the 1989 Kosovo miners' strike at the Trepça/Trepča Mines protesting against political attacks from Serbia aiming at the erosion of Kosovo's self-government.
-In 1990, Hoxha became a supporter of the Democratic League of Kosovo and its leader Ibrahim Rugova, in its struggle for an independent Kosovo.
-In 1998, Hoxha, together with other members of the Association of Veterans of the Anti-Fascist National Liberation War, threw their support behind the armed struggle of the Kosovo Liberation Army (KLA).
-In a 1998 meeting with the political representative of the KLA in Pristina, Adem Demaçi, Hoxha declared that if he were a young man, he would not wait a minute to join the KLA.
-He supported the NATO intervention during the Kosovo War.

 Though in old age, Hoxha survived the 1999 Kosovo War and remained in hiding in Kosovo.
-He died of natural causes in 2001, and was buried with high honours in his home town of Gjakova.
+He died on 22 April 2001.
+He was buried with high honours in his home town of Gjakova.